 Moo Satay or Khao Neow Moo Ping… chicken, beef, spicy pork, or scorpion… whatever it is you want, sweet or spicy, you’ll never be far away from delicious morsels of meat sizzling on an open grill.
 Perfect snacks for market meanderings, you’ll be able to load up on ample variations in-between big feeds.

-Memories this one; you’ll need it!
+Memorise this one; you’ll need it!
 ‘Pad Kee Mao Sen Yai’ translates to ‘drunken noodles’.
 Sounds fun, right?
 They are.
-Drowned in soy, garlic, fish sauce, chilli and just about every other Thai flavor going, they’re a perfect taste sensation after a few too many Changs, and even better the next day to awaken you from the dead.
+Loaded with soy, garlic, fish sauce, sweet basil, chilli and just about every other Thai flavor going/condiment the cook can get their hands on at the time, they’re a perfect taste sensation after a few too many Changs, and even better the next day to awaken you from the dead.